 O2 has also recently hired a head of data and analytics as it becomes an increasingly important function, both for its core service but also for the marketing division.
 And that change, she believes, is opening marketing up to a new, more diverse workforce.

 “What marketing is is becoming more diverse in terms of the science, the data, the creative, the effectiveness, the measurement – all of that is marketing now.
-There are lots of routes in and that should give us hope that actually we can bring in more diversity and appeal to graduates because there isn’t a single route in,” she concludes.
+There are lots of routes in and that should give us hope that actually we can bring in more diversity and appeal to graduates,” she concludes.